What is HTML? The Basics Explained

 <html> <head> <title>This is an HTML Web Page</title> </head> <body> <h2>Page Heading</h2> <p>Web Page Paragraph</p> </body> </html>

 Firstly, the <HTML> tag in the above code indicates the document to be “type HTML” to a web browser.
 Secondly, the <HEAD> tag contains a <TITLE> tag which is used to display the title at the top of a web browser.
 And the third tag <BODY> tag carries the viewable information in the HTML document and incorporates a header tag <H2> and paragraph tag <P>.
 Against every opening tag there should be an equivalent closing tag i.e. <p></p> .

 HTML has been evolved a lot since its inception.
 Basically, HTML is the backbone of a web page.
 And with every new version, it is raising the standards, making it cleaner with more advanced features than ever before.
 So you can create more robust websites.
 Let’s take a look at the history of HTML.

 The first version of HTML had very limited features to offer.
 It had a vision of sharing readable information which can be accessed through web browsers.
 There wasn’t much that you could do with the language and there were not many web developers.
 Thereupon, it wasn’t growing.

 2. HTML 2.0 Released in 1995

-In 1994, a new version of HTML was released i.e. HTML2 with some additional features along with the previous features of HTML 1.
-It became the first official set of standards for HTML for designing websites until January 1997.
-HTML 2 was set as a benchmark for web creation.
+In 1994, a new version of HTML was released i.e. HTML2 with some additional features along with the previous features.
+It became the first official set of standards for designing websites until January 1997.
+It was set as a benchmark for web creation.

 3. HTML 3.0 Released in 1997